sensor-dream/APIVOF/guidelines/list-info/b-packs-in-system-fedora-34.md

 ```
 Эпоха        : 32
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Libraries used by the BIND DNS packages
+Short desc    : Libraries used by the BIND DNS packages
 URL          : https://www.isc.org/downloads/bind/
-Лицензия     : MPLv2.0
+License      : MPLv2.0
-Описание     : Contains heavyweight version of BIND suite libraries used by both named DNS
+Descript     : Contains heavyweight version of BIND suite libraries used by both named DNS
              : server and utilities in bind-utils package.
 ```